albertnahas/booker-agent/README.md

 - Flexible date, time, and party size options
 - Test mode to simulate the booking process without confirming
 - Support for multiple LLM providers (OpenAI and Anthropic)
+- RESTful API with webhook callbacks for asynchronous notifications

 ## Prerequisites